Growing up, everything was homemade and most of the ingredients came from our garden.

-My husband came from a much larger family than mine, and meal times were a feeding frenzy of first come first serve.
+My husband came from a much larger family than mine, and meal times were a feeding frenzy of first come, first served.
 He tells me that if you were late to the table, there wasn't much left to eat.
-His mother was a caterer and knew how to cook in large quantities, but with 7 growing kids and a hungry husband, it wasn't often there were leftovers to be had.
+His mother was a caterer and knew how to cook in large quantities, but with seven growing kids and a hungry husband there were seldom leftovers to be had.

-On those rare occasions that his mom made too much spaghetti or someone wasn't that hungry, there were leftovers for the next day that were thrown into a baking dish and into the oven for baked spaghetti.
+On those rare occasions that his mom made too much spaghetti, leftovers were thrown into a baking dish and into the oven for baked spaghetti.
 It was nothing fancy, just good old country cooking.
 Simple.

-- 1 box cooked spaghetti or 4 cups
+- 1 box of spaghetti, cooked (4 cups when cooked)

 - 3 eggs

 - 2/3 cups Parmesan cheese

 - 4 cups Provolone cheese (grated or cut into thin slices)

 - Spray a 9" x 13" baking dish with a non-stick spray.

 - In a large mixing bowl, beat the eggs.